Effects of heterogeneous opinion interactions in many-agent systems for epidemic dynamics: Derivation of a reduced complexity Fokker-Planck model

 for all $H \in \mathcal C$. \item The solution of the Fokker-Planck step at time $t^{k+1}$ is assumed as the initial value for the epidemiological step in the same time interval $t \in [t^k,t^{k+1}]$. \item For $t\in [t^k,t^{k+1}]$ the epidemiological step is subsequently solved by considering \eqref{ivp:epid}. \end{itemize} The method generates an approximation $g_{H,n}(w,t)$ of the solution to \eqref{ivp:FP_system}, for which properties can be easily derived by resorting to the properties of the Fokker-Planck and epidemiological steps, which are solved in sequence.
-Hence, positivity is an immediate consequence in view of the positivity of both operators involved in the splitting strategy. \end{proof}
+Hence, we may proceed as in \cite{APZ} making use of the Trotter's formula, which allows to conclude that